 - A. General Product Requirements: Provide products that comply with the Contract Documents, that are undamaged, and unless otherwise indicated, that are new at time of installation. - 1.
 Provide products complete with accessories, trim, finish, fasteners, and other items needed for a complete installation and indicated use and effect. - 2.
 Standard Products: If available, and unless custom products or nonstandard options are specified, provide standard products of types that have been produced and used successfully in similar situations on other projects. - 3.
 Owner reserves the right to limit selection to products with warranties not in conflict with requirements of the Contract Documents. - 4.
 Where products are accompanied by the term "as selected," Architect will make selection. - 5.
 Where products are accompanied by the term "match sample," sample to be matched is Architect's. - 6.
-Descriptive, performance, and reference standard requirements in the Specifications establish "salient characteristics" of products. - 7.
-Or Equal: Where products are specified by name and accompanied by the term "or equal" or "or approved equal" or "or approved," comply with provisions in "Request for Approved Equals" Article to obtain approval for use of an unnamed product. - B. Product Selection Procedures: Procedures for product selection include the following: - 1.
-Product: Where Specification paragraphs or subparagraphs titled "Product" name a single product and manufacturer followed by "or approved equal", provide the product named or a substitution that has been approved by Addendum prior to Bid.. - a.
+Descriptive, performance, and reference standard requirements in the Specifications establish "salient characteristics" of products. - B. Product Selection Procedures: Procedures for product selection include the following: - 1.
+Manufacturer/Source: Where Specification paragraphs or subparagraphs titled "Manufacturer" or "Source" name single manufacturers or sources, provide a product by the manufacturer or from the source named that complies with requirements unless other manufacturers or sources have been approved by Addendum prior to Bid. - a.
 Substitutions will not be considered unless specifically approved by Addendum. - 2.
-Manufacturer/Source: Where Specification paragraphs or subparagraphs titled "Manufacturer" or "Source" name single manufacturers or sources, provide a product by the manufacturer or from the source named that complies with requirements unless other manufacturers or sources have been approved by Addendum prior to Bid. - a.
-Substitutions will not be considered unless specifically approved by Addendum.
+Products: Where Specification paragraphs or subparagraphs titled "Products" introduce

-- 3. Products: Where Specification paragraphs or subparagraphs titled "Products" introduce a list of names of both products and manufacturers, provide one of the products listed that complies with requirements. - a.
-Substitutions will not be considered unless specifically approved by Addendum. - 4.
+- a list of names of both products and manufacturers, provide one of the products listed that complies with requirements. - a.
+Substitutions will not be considered unless specifically approved by Addendum. - 3.
 Manufacturers: Where Specification paragraphs or subparagraphs titled "Manufacturers" introduce a list of manufacturers' names, provide a product by one of the manufacturers listed that complies with requirements. - a.
-Substitutions will not be considered unless specifically approved by Addendum.. - 5.
+Substitutions will not be considered unless specifically approved by Addendum... - 4.
 Visual Matching Specification: Where Specifications require matching an established Sample, select a product (and manufacturer) that complies with requirements and matches Architect's sample.
-Architect's decision will be final on whether a proposed product matches satisfactorily. - 6.
-Visual Selection Specification: Where Specifications include the phrase "as selected from manufacturer's colors, patterns, textures" or a similar phrase, select a product (and manufacturer) that complies with other specified requirements. - a.
+Architect's decision will be final on whether a proposed product matches satisfactorily. - 5.
+Visual Selection Specification: Where Specifications include the phrase "as selected from manufacturer's colors, patterns, textures," or a similar phrase, select a product (and manufacturer) that complies with other specified requirements. - a.
 Standard Range: Where Specifications include the phrase "standard range of colors, patterns, textures" or similar phrase, Architect will select color, pattern, or texture from manufacturer's product line that does not include premium items. - b.
 Full Range: Where Specifications include the phrase "full range of colors, patterns, textures" or similar phrase, Architect will select color, pattern, or texture from manufacturer's product line that includes both standard and premium items.